Antivirus, are you happy? Should not

 About 74% of the attacks in the region did not use malware, while these techniques accounted for 25% of the Indo-Pacific attacks, according to the Global Threat Report 2020 of CrowdStrike.

-The assessment of the annual landscape threat report is based on the company's collected from more than 3 trillion events per week in 176 countries, and consultations from its intelligence team, which monitors national agency hackers, hacktivists and many others.
+The assessment of the annual threat landscape report is based on the analysis of the data company collected from more than 3 trillion events per week in 176 countries, and consultations by its intelligence team, which monitors national hackers, hacktivists and many others.

 The growing popularity of attacks without malware shows us the need not to rely solely on anti-virus tools.